MarquezProject/marquez-web/README.md

   <img src="./docs/images/preview.png">
 </figure>

+### Status

+This project is in the early stages of development.

 ### Quickstart

 The easiest way to get up and running is with Docker.
 From the base of the Marquez UI repository run: